smolninja28/PANS/README.md

 This system is built using the Purdue Robotics Operating System (PROS) for V5, and thus can only be used in that environment.
 This library will not work with legacy, Cortex-Based control systems. https://pros.cs.purdue.edu/

-PANS is designed to be modular, so only the systems in use are compiled.
-Simply include the headers for the systems you want to use!

 PANS requires the use of OkapiLib, and uses the LVGL library embedded within PROS. https://pros.cs.purdue.edu/v5/okapi/index.html

 PANS is completely open source, so anyone can use, modify, and distribute this code.

-PANS is currently under initial development, so functionality is lacking and documentation is far and wide.
-This will be improved with time.